elainebroche-dev/pf5-iomha-prints/README.md

 - Code to handle images and avoid distortion was based on information found here : [Image Scaling](https://stackoverflow.com/questions/5369301/css-image-scaling-to-fit-within-area-not-distort)
 - Code to set max-width for website was based on information found here : [Max Width Screen](https://stackoverflow.com/questions/9730263/setting-max-width-for-body-using-bootstrap)
 - Code on to use calc() in css was based on information found here : [CSS Tricks](https://css-tricks.com/a-complete-guide-to-calc-in-css/)
+- Information on how to use command line sql to deduct 6 months from automatic date was based on an example found here : [SQL Date](https://stackoverflow.com/questions/21309204/how-to-add-time-to-a-datetime-in-sqlite)
+- Code to filter new arrivals was based on information found here : [Date Filter](https://stackoverflow.com/questions/1984047/django-filter-older-than-days)

 ### Content